 How Flock Freight Ships Greener

-But outside of the energy costs coming from the freight terminals themselves, let’s take a look at the emissions generated from traveling through the terminals on the way to the hub.
-Pickup and delivery routes to and from an LTL terminal account for 59% of fuel used by an LTL carrier—that’s over half of a truck’s fuel.
+But outside of the energy costs coming from the terminals themselves, emissions stem from freight transportation.
+Pickup and delivery routes to and from LTL terminals account for 59% of the fuel LTL carriers use That’s over half of a truck’s fuel!
 When you ship FlockDirect, you completely eliminate that mileage.

-Now, sometimes even pooled routes go out of route for one reason or another (bad weather, a road obstruction, an unforeseen emergency, etc.).
-On average, around 20% of pooled shipments find themselves carried out of route.
-But even factoring this percentage back in, a pooled shipment still results in 40% less fuel than standard LTL service.
+Sometimes, even optimized shared truckloads go out of route for one reason or another (bad weather, a road obstruction, an unforeseen emergency, etc.).
+On average, around 20% of shared truckloads travel out of the way.
+But even factoring this percentage back in, a shared truckload still results in 40% less fuel consumption than standard LTL service.

-And lastly—because we ship your items directly via TL service, the risk of damage drops to below 1%.
-This leads to fewer remanufacturing costs—both to your bottom line, and to the natural resources needed to remake your goods.
+And lastly, because we ship your items directly via TL service, the risk of damage drops to below 0.01%.
+This leads to fewer remanufacturing costs and less consumption of natural resources that you’d use to remake your goods.